ThalesGroup/CipherTrust_Application_Protection/database/databricks/README.md

 Important behavior:

-- this mapping is based on the supplied `column_name`, not the table name
+- `COLUMN_PROFILES` is still a valid global fallback
+- the newer object-aware compute-cluster and SQL Warehouse functions can resolve `protect.object.<catalog>.<schema>.<table>=column|tag...` mappings first
-- the same logical column name will resolve the same policy across tables
+- when both exist, the table-specific mapping overrides the global `COLUMN_PROFILES` entry for that same logical column
-- if two tables need different policies for similarly named columns, use more specific logical names such as `customer_email` and `employee_email`
-- explicit per-column properties such as `column.email.profile` can override the shared `COLUMN_PROFILES` mapping
+- explicit per-column properties such as `column.email.profile` can still override the shared/global mapping

+For customer environments that need the same business column names to resolve different policies across different protected tables, prefer the object-aware function families and object-specific profile mappings.

 ## Reveal cache